818ajian/doc/notebook/1-GIS/Layout.md

 >>> L._filename
 ```

- The Layout is described in an `.ini` file.
+ The Layout is described in an `.ini` file, a `.osm`file or a `.res` filed

 The `ls()` method lists the layout files which are available in the `struc` directory of your current project, which is set up via the $BASENAME environment variable which should be defined in order PyLayers find the good directories.

 ```python
 >>> L.ls('ini')